KonnorRogers/snowpacker/README.md

 rails snowpacker:init
 ```

-Which will install your yarn packages, create an initializer file, and
+Which will install your yarn packages, create an initializer file, add config files, and create an `app/snowpacker` directory similar to Webpacker.
-add config files.

 #### Tasks